elasticpath/html5-reference-storefront/documentation/introduction.md

 Audience
 ---------------------
-This document is written for experienced JavaScript developers and front-end UI developers who want to learn how to customize/extend the HTML5 Reference Storefront.
+This document is written for experienced JavaScript developers and front-end UI developers who want to learn how to customize/extend HTML5 Reference Storefront.